flutterwtf/mcp_flutter/README.md

 ## OS testing status:

-✅ macOS - works
+✅ macOS

-Should work, but not tested yet: iOS - should work,
-Android - should work, but not tested
+✅ iOS (getting errors works, screenshots doesn't)

+Should work, in testing:
+🚧 Android

 Should work, not tested yet, don't have access to OS:
 🤔 Windows